radiantlogic-v8/documentation-new/documentation/cfs/03-configuration.md

 ### Configuring SAML Signing Settings

-SAML2 applications let you control how responses and assertions are signed, and they support configuring multiple Assertion Consumer Service (ACS) endpoints (recipients) for service providers (SPs) that define more than one ACS URL in their metadata, as permitted by the SAML 2.0 specification.
+SAML2 applications let you control how responses and assertions are signed, which algorithms are used to encrypt assertions, and they support configuring multiple Assertion Consumer Service (ACS) endpoints (recipients) for service providers (SPs) that define more than one ACS URL in their metadata, as permitted by the SAML 2.0 specification.
 1. Open the SAML2 application configuration page.
 2. Go to the **Parameters** tab and locate the **Recipients** table.
    ![SAML Recipients Configuration](media/saml-recipients-config.png "SAML application ACS parameters")